Muawin approvals console reviewing a flagged loan case, showing risk score, AML checks, and the decision panel.

 Same infrastructure, completely different product.

-The grocery integration proved the model worked.
-But the second major integration, connecting Uber and Shell, proved the infrastructure could flex into a fundamentally different product form.
+The grocery integration proved the model.
+The second one, connecting Uber and Shell, proved the infrastructure could carry a product we never planned for.

 What changed in the architecture